-If access to any records is restricted this will be noted in the finding aids.
+If access to any records is restricted this will be noted on the online catalogue and in the finding aids.
 Staff will advise researchers of the appropriate access application procedure.

-A call slip or online request must be completed for each item (including volumes and part files).
-There is a general limit of 10 items per researcher per day for onsite items and 10 items per offsite retrieval.
-Retrievals occur once a day and items are available at 12 noon.
+A call slip or online request must be completed for each item (including volumes and part files) by 4pm for retrieval the following day.
+There is a general limit of 10 items per researcher (5 items onsite and 5 items offsite) per working day.
+Retrievals occur once a day and items are available at 11am.
 Offsite retrievals occur on the business day following the request.

 Conditions of use

 Researchers are asked to respect the physical integrity of the records while handling them.
 These records are unique and cannot be replaced.
 Failure to comply with these conditions may result in access to records being withdrawn.

-- Lead pencils only are allowed in the Search Room.
+- Lead pencils only are allowed in the Reading Room.

 - Records are not to be marked or damaged.
 Do not use rubber finger stalls or lick your fingers to turn pages.
 Do not flick through pages.